jabotxie/Learning_Management_System_059/README.md

 #### UsernameAlreadyTakenException.java
 Exception is thrown when a user enters a username that is already on file while creating an account.

+#### Project 4 Bug and Implementation Fixes
+In order to improve the score we recieved for Project 4, we have implemented the following changes:

+Allow teachers to create and edit posts.

+Changes to implementation and creation of courses and forums.